mui/material-ui/docs/data/base/getting-started/overview/overview.md

 ## Introduction

 MUI Base is a library of unstyled React UI components.
-The components were extracted from [Material UI](/material-ui/getting-started/overview/).
+These components were extracted from [Material UI](/material-ui/getting-started/overview/), and are now available as a standalone package.
-It features the same robust engineering but without implementing Material Design.
+They feature the same robust engineering but without implementing Material Design.

-It includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.
+MUI Base includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.

 With MUI Base, you can rapidly build on top of our foundational components using any styling solution you choose—no need to override any default style engine or theme.